KUOW (AM)

-KUOW (1340 AM, "News & Information") is a radio station broadcasting a News Talk Information format.
-Licensed to Tumwater, Washington, United States, the station is currently owned by the University of Washington and operated by KUOW Puget Sound Public Radio.
-It features programming from American Public Media, National Public Radio, and Public Radio International.
-The station is currently a simulcast of sister station KUOW-FM.
+KUOW (1340 AM, "News & Information") is a radio station with a news/talk format.
+Licensed to Tumwater, Washington, United States, the station is owned by the University of Washington and operated by KUOW Puget Sound Public Radio.
+It features programming from American Public Media, National Public Radio (NPR), and Public Radio Exchange.
+The station is a simulcast of sister station KUOW-FM.